vekatze/neut/book/src/terms.md

 - `magic string-cons(rune, string)`
 - `magic string-uncons(string)`
 - `magic compile-error(message)`
+- `magic get-origin-file-name()`
+- `magic get-origin-line()`
+- `magic get-origin-column()`

 are compile-time primitives.

 These forms can only be used at stage 1 or above.
 The compiler reports an error if they are used below stage 1.
-They are resolved during compile-time evaluation and can therefore be used in `inline-meta` or `define-meta`.
+They are resolved during compile-time evaluation and can therefore be used in `inline-meta` or `define-meta`, except that the `get-origin-*` forms cannot be used while evaluating `define-meta`.

 ### Semantics (cast)